Camnaz/core-bounties/README.md

-# Core Network Bounties Program
+# Core Bounties Program

-Welcome to the Core Network Bounties Program!
+Welcome to the Core Bounties Program!
 This initiative is designed to accelerate and reward impactful contributions to the Core ecosystem through open and collaborative community efforts, with a strong focus on aligning with the BTCfi ecosystem and the broader EVM landscape.

 ![core-header-docs](https://github.com/user-attachments/assets/160de55b-1732-4612-bb02-f7df8986881a)